carpentries-incubator/scons-novice/episodes/09-conclusion.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Makefiles save time by automating repetitive work, and save thinking by documenting how to reproduce results.
+- SCons and SConscript files save time by automating repetitive work, and save thinking by documenting how to reproduce results.

 ::::::::::::::::::::::::::::::::::::::::::::::::::